Arun Sudhaman & Aarti Shah 12 Jun 2020 // 1:00AM GMT

 Firms should also expand the list of colleges and universities they recruit from, and develop programs that hire, train and mentor Black youth without educational qualifications.
 And recruiters need to commit to expanding their networks, using the 50% rule from the first commitment on this list to ensure that candidate pools are not dominated by the usual suspects.

-These areas, and other equivalent programs, will be more overtly recognised in our Agency of the Year decisions, as part of a series of measures that PRovoke is also taking to address its role in improving racial equity in the PR industry.
+These areas, and other equivalent programs, will be more overtly recognised in our Agency of the Year decisions, as part of a series of measures that PRovoke Media is also taking to address its role in improving racial equity in the PR industry.
 We will publish details of this within the next few days.